Braves vs. Dodgers Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his 12th straight game with a hit in this contest.
-In his last 10 outings he is hitting .350 with a double, five home runs, four walks and six RBI.
+- Acuna will look for his 13th straight game with a hit in this matchup.
+In his last 10 outings he is batting .325 with two doubles, four home runs, five walks and five RBI.

 Acuna Recent Games